hepha/PKGBUILD/README.md

 * `xf86-video-smsc`: An X driver for SMSC UFX6000/UFX7000 devices.
 * `xfdown-git`: A python2 script for QQDownload lixian.
 * `xscreensaver-arch-logo`: Screen saver and locker for the X Window System with Arch Linux branding.

+## Packages in the AUR

+* `xf86-video-smsc`: An X driver for SMSC UFX6000/UFX7000 devices.